Zoe-Immersive/SketchfabCSharp/README.md

 ## How to make modifications

-The project does not contain anything from a Unity project appart from the meta files and it is best it remains that way.
+The project does not contain anything from a Unity project apart from the meta files and it is best it remains that way.

 In order to make modifications and test the package in Unity, the best way is to create a Unity project and clone this repository somewhere in the Asset folder of said Unity project.